 The transverse portions form adherens-type junctions (attachments) and desmosomes, holding the muscle cells together, while the lateral portions form gap junctions that allow for quick conduction of action potentials.
 This is crucial to allow the heart to contract in a coordinated manner and pump blood throughout the body.

 Cardiac muscle is myogenic (creates its own action potentials) but is regulated by the pacemaker cells – the sino-atrial node and atrioventricular node.
 These cells spontaneously depolarise to trigger a cardiac action potential.

 The cells of the bundle of His and Purkinje fibres are also capable of spontaneous depolarisation.
 However, it should be noted that purkinje fibres are NOT cardiac muscle cells – they are larger cells with fewer myofilaments and extensive gap junctions, as well as high levels of glycogen.
 They conduct action potentials much faster allowing for synchronous contraction of the ventricles.

 Hypertrophy refers to the thickening of muscle, in this case cardiac muscle, through an increase in muscle cell size.
 This occurs in response to pressure overload.

 Familial cardiomyopathic hypertrophy can cause sudden death in adults who are observed to be perfectly healthy.
 This is due to genetic defects in some of the proteins found in the sarcomere of cardiac muscle such as myosin and troponin.
 The condition is autosomal dominant so affected individuals will always have one affected parent.

-When the circuit of depolarisation is interrupted, for example following a myocardial infarction when there has been damage to the muscle (this can be due to a number of other causes also including hypertension and hypertrophy) the desynchronised contraction can result in abnormal heart rhythms, an arrhythmia.
+When the circuit of depolarisation is interrupted, for example following a myocardial infarction when there has been damage to the muscle (this can be due to a number of other causes also including hypertension and hypertrophy), the desynchronised contraction can result in abnormal heart rhythms, known as an arrhythmia.